neuronsimulator/nrn/neuron/nmodl/nmodl2.rst

 Description:
-    The suffix, "\ :code:`_name`" is appended to all variables, functions, and procedures that are accessible from the user level of NEURON.
-If the SUFFIX statement is absent, the file name is used as the suffix (with the addition of an underscore character).
-If there is a \ :code:`POINT_PROCESS` statement, that name
+    The suffix, ":code:`_name`" is appended to all variables, functions, and procedures that are accessible from the user level of NEURON.
+If the :code:`SUFFIX` statement is absent, the file name is used as the suffix (with the addition of an underscore character).
+If there is a :ref:`POINT_PROCESS` statement, that name
     is used as the suffix.
 Suffixes prevent overloading of names at the user level of NEURON.
 At some point in the future I may add something similar to the access statement which will allow the omission of the suffix for a specified mechanism.
     Note that suffixes are not used within the model description file itself.
-If the SUFFIX *name* is the word, "\ :code:`nothing`", then no suffix is used for
+If the SUFFIX *name* is the word, ":code:`nothing`", then no suffix is used for
-    variables, functions, and procedures explicitly declared in the .mod file.
+    variables, functions, and procedures explicitly declared in the :file:`.mod` file.
     However, the mechanism name will be the base file name.
-    This is useful if you know that no conflict of names will exist or if the .mod file is primarily used to create functions callable from NEURON by the user and you want to specify those function names exactly.
+    This is useful if you know that no conflict of names will exist or if the :file:`.mod` file is primarily used to create functions callable from NEURON by the user and you want to specify those function names exactly.